-Choosing a dog is something very special.
+Choosing a dog is something exceptional.
 Dogs are faithful companions that will soon become true members of a family.

 Think about the place you live in.
-If you live in a flat you would then look for a smaller type of dog and maybe quieter so as to not disturb your neighbours.
+If you live in a flat, you would then look for a smaller dog and maybe quieter to not disturb your neighbors.

 The dog’s temperament is another important aspect to consider.